yared-shewarade/MySQL-SQL/README.md

 # MySQL-SQL
-SQL homework
+SQL homework:-
-the file is SQL Script and markdown
+The file is SQL Script and markdown